godotengine/godot-docs/classes/class_file.rst

 - :ref:`PoolStringArray<class_PoolStringArray>` **get_csv_line** **(** :ref:`String<class_String>` delim="," **)** const

-Returns the next value of the file in CSV (Comma Separated Values) format.
-You can pass a different delimiter to use other than the default "," (comma), it should be one character long.
+Returns the next value of the file in CSV (Comma-Separated Values) format.
+You can pass a different delimiter ``delim`` to use other than the default ``","`` (comma).
+This delimiter must be one-character long.

 Text is interpreted as being UTF-8 encoded.